Beautiful Places in Slovakia

 Old Town with Bratislava Castle in Bratislava, Slovakia.

 Grassalkovich Palace, Bratislava.
-A beautiful Baroque building built in 1760 as a summer residence of Count Anton Grassalkovic.
+A beautiful Baroque building built in 1760 as a summer residence of Count Anton Grassalkovich.
 Today it is sometimes referred to as Slovakia’s White House as it is the official residence for the President of Slovakia.

-The changing of the guard at Grassalkovich Palace in Bratislava, Slovakia, and the residence of the President of Slovakia.
+The changing of the guard at Grassalkovich Palace in Bratislava, and the residence of the President of Slovakia.

 The Main Square: Old Town Bratislava.
 Roland Fountain from 1572 is the oldest and most visited fountain in Bratislava, Slovakia.
-Old Town, Bratislava, Slovakia.
-The original tower (Michael's Gate) is seven stories high and built in 1753.

 Bratislava’s opera house – known officially as the historical building of the Slovak National Theatre – is a Neo-Renaissance-style building opened in 1886 as the City Theatre, according to the design of Viennese architects F. Fellner and H. Helmer.